Free Mold Inspections in Houston: What They Cover and What They Cost You

 • Moisture mapping and thermal imaging on all suspect surfaces

-• Air sampling with an outdoor control, analyzed by an accredited lab
+• Up to two lab-analyzed samples, including air sampling with an outdoor control, analyzed by EMSL Analytical, an AIHA-LAP accredited lab

 • Surface sampling where visible growth is present

-• A written report with lab results, plain-language interpretation, and documented findings
+• A written report with lab results and plain-language interpretation, delivered within one business day

-• A remediation protocol if cleanup is needed (priced separately, around $750)
+• A remediation protocol if cleanup is needed, priced separately starting at $750

 Compared to the cost of a wrong call, the math usually works out.
-A $550 inspection that catches an attic mold problem before a real estate buyer’s lender backs out, or that documents a covered loss for an insurance claim, has paid for itself many times over.
-Our guide on how to test for mold covers the testing methods in more detail if you want to understand what the lab work actually involves.
+A $550 inspection that catches an attic mold problem before a buyer’s lender backs out, or that documents a covered loss for an insurance claim, has paid for itself many times over.
+Our guide on how to test for mold covers the testing methods in more detail, and our mold testing cost guide breaks down pricing across inspection types.

 When a Free Inspection Is Fine, and When It Isn’t